decretist/Dissertation/Chapter1/chapter1.md

 academic discipline of canon law that his counterparts teaching Roman law had sidestepped: the Romanists had not needed to create textbooks for their students because they had recovered the textbooks from which the law had been taught in late antiquity.
-In doing so, Gratian blazed a trail for canon law that theology followed about two decades later.
+In creating his new textbook, Gratian blazed a trail for canon law that theology followed about two decades later.
 The appearance around 1160 of Peter Lombard's *Sentences* served as the catalyst for a similar transformation of